JEAPI-DEV/MazeCreator/README.md

 # Maze Creator

 This project is a maze creator application built in Java.
-It allows users to create, mazes with forms collection mechanics for the Maze Runner game system.
+It allows users to create, mazes with forms collection mechanics for the Maze Runner game system.m

 ![1.png](Images/1.png)